 AFC Urgent Care in Denver Speer provides an ample supply of patients that live on or near Speer Boulevard whenever their child is due for a vaccine.
-Additionally, any one of our other AFC Urgent Care locations provide vaccines at an on-order basis so patients in Denver Highlands, Cherry Creek, and Denver East can get vaccines at each walk-in clinic.
+Additionally, any one of our other AFC Urgent Care locations provide vaccines at an on-order basis so patients in Denver Highlands, Cherry Creek, and Denver Park Hill can get vaccines at each walk-in clinic.

 If you’re a patient that requires an updated MMR vaccination, make sure you use any of the buttons below to schedule an appointment.

 At AFC Urgent Care Denver, we want to make sure that you get more than a walk-in clinic or local urgent care center: we’re here to help you make the best possible decisions when it comes to preventing and avoiding measles contagion.